Katherine Curcuruto, Occupational Therapist

 Walking.
 It's free, low risk and one of the most effective means of reducing the pain and stiffness associated with arthritis.

 Walking is an excellent exercise option for people with arthritis.
-It's low impact, great for our joints and has amazing benefits for our
+It's low impact, great for our joints and has amazing benefits for our health and wellbeing.

 Physical activity has the potential to benefit both inflammatory and non-inflammatory forms of arthritis.
 However, exercise should not be used in isolation, it should form part of your arthritis management plan and be used in conjunction with other strategies prescribed by your healthcare team (e.g. medications, physiotherapy etc.).
 During flares, particularly those caused by inflammatory conditions, it is important to discuss with your doctor what forms of physical activity are best to help you navigate these tough periods.